Folklore of Serbia

 Serbia is one of Europe’s most culturally diverse countries with incredibly rich Cultural Inheritance.
 The borders between large empires ran through the territory of today’s Serbia for long periods in history: between the Eastern and Western halves of the Roman Empire; and between the Ottoman Empire and the Austrian Empire /later Austria and Hungary/.
 As a result, while the north of Serbia is culturally Central European, the southern Serbia is rather more Oriental.
 Of course, both regions have influenced each other and so the distinction between north and south is artificial to some extent forming amazing diversified folklore treasure of Serbia.
 In the era of globalization, cultural heritage is of vital importance for a better understanding and respect among the peoples.

-Members of the Zavičaj Ensemble of Terzica avlija settlement in Zlakusa village manufacture more than 180 male and female traditional costumes of extraordinary quality and beauty, made of authentic fabrics, patterns and decorations, that in Serbia and abroad represent rich and well preserved Serbian heritage, art and craftsmanship.
+Uniquely skilled members of the Zavičaj Ensemble of Terzica avlija Ethno Park in Zlakusa village manufacture more than 180 male and female traditional costumes of extraordinary quality and beauty, made of authentic fabrics, patterns and decorations, that in Serbia and abroad represent rich and well preserved Serbian heritage, art and craftsmanship.

-Kolo is a collective folk dance in Serbia where a group of people /usually several dozen, at the very least three/hold each other by the hands or around the waist dancing, ideally in a circle, hence the name.
-There is almost no movement above the waist.
-The kolo folk dance is accompanied by instrumental two-beat music with the same name, made most often with an accordion, but also with other instruments: frula, tamburica or harmonica.
-This dance is usually very simple to learn, but experienced dancers dance kolo with great virtuosity due to different ornamental elements they add, such as syncopated steps etc. Kolo was once played by churches or at the theater and on wedding ceremonies and other various folk and joyful events.
+Kolo is a collective and very popular folk dance in Serbia where a group of people /usually several dozen, at the very least three/hold each other by the hands or around the waist dancing, ideally in a circle, hence the name.
+There is almost no movement above the waist when kolo dance is performed.
+There are numerous types of the kolo dance in Serbia – Uzicko kolo, Cacak, Moravac, Kolubarski vez kolo...
+The characteristic rhythm of the kolo dance is 2/8, so called in local language ‘dvojka’, but there are also often rhythms of 7/8 or 9/8, depending of the part of Serbia they come from.
+The kolo folk dance is accompanied by instrumental two-beat music with the same name, made most often with an accordion, but also with other instruments: frula, tamburica or harmonica /accordion/.
+This Serbian original folk dance is usually very simple to learn, and experienced dancers dance kolo with great virtuosity due to different ornamental elements they add, such as syncopated steps etc. Kolo was once played by churches or at the theater and on wedding ceremonies and other various folk and joyful events.
 It has always symbolized the nation’s unity on the common ideals and the same wishes and overall happiness.
+Kolo traditional folk dance is part of intangible Cultural Heritage of Humanity.

 The Folklore and Music Ensembles of Serbia :